microsoft/pxt/docs/blog/microbit/2023-release.md

 ![New share link dialog](/static/blog/microbit/2023-release/share-link.png)

 In general, you may notice these Share windows look slightly different – we’ve added a couple new features here as well.
-There’s more places to share to – including Microsoft Teams, Google Classroom, WhatsApp and more.
+There are more places to share to – including Microsoft Teams, Google Classroom, WhatsApp and more.
 You can also create a screenshot or gif animation of your project to share by selecting "Update project thumbnail"

 ![New share thumbnail dialog](/static/blog/microbit/2023-release/share-thumbnail.png)

 ## Download Flow

 We are excited about a new browser technology that allows you to pair a USB device to your browser window – it’s called "WebUSB" and is supported by Chrome and Edge browsers.
 Gone are the days of file drag-and-drop!
-If you are using Chrome or Edge, you’ll notice a slightly different flow when you click the Download button the first time.
+If you're using Chrome or Edge, you’ll notice a slightly different flow when you click the Download button the first time.
 And once you pair your micro:bit, clicking Download will automatically download your project directly to the micro:bit!

 ![Code download dialog flow](/static/blog/microbit/2023-release/download-flow.gif)